-Back in January, you read about the Great White Kitchen and how white stands the test of time.
+We’ve read about the Great White Kitchen and how white stands the test of time.
 Whether you opt for white or choose another color, the fact is - color not only enhances the beauty of your kitchen…it makes it safer to use.

 The percentage of our population with eyesight challenges is probably much higher than most of us realize.
 Think about this - you don’t have to be blind or have cataracts to be sight challenged.
 Anyone with glasses, contacts…even corrective procedures like Lasik can leave you with less than perfect vision.
 This is where color comes in.

 Color creates contrast.
 Done properly, color separates objects which help you move around your kitchen with ease.
-Last month we talked about how lighting adds ambiance along with safety.
+We talked about how lighting adds ambiance along with safety.
 The same principle applies to color.
 It distinguishes where floors end and walls begin.
 It outlines doors and delineates how far cabinets stand out.
 Good color blocking minimizes the potential to bump into objects when you’re in a hurry to get food on the table!

 Whether you have perfect vision or even minimal vision correction, paying attention to the nuances of color makes time in the kitchen more enjoyable for everyone who uses it.